gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/debugging-and-troubleshooting.md

 ## Media File Download Skipped

-This might happen for several reasons, but two of the most common are that the file was excluded due to a the `maxFileSizeBytes` or `excludeByMimeTypes` config option.
+This might happen for several reasons, but two of the most common are that the file was excluded due to the file's size exceeding the `maxFileSizeBytes` config option or because its mime type was included in the `excludeByMimeTypes` config option.

-In order to determine what media items were not downloaded on account of `maxFileSizeBytes`, start your gatsby develop server and run the following GraphQL query
+In order to determine what media items were not downloaded on account of `maxFileSizeBytes`, start your gatsby develop server and run the following GraphQL query.

 > ️⚠️ Ensure that you replace the number in the `gt` filter with the value of `maxFileSizeBytes` found in your gatsby config